jrbromberg/bank-emails-to-spreadsheet/README.md

 # What is this?

 This is a free and safe solution for pulling bank account transactions into a google spreadsheet.
-Bank login information is not required, this works by scraping emails.
+Bank login information is not required.
+This works by scraping emails.

 The script is setup to work with the below banks.
 To modify the script to work with additional banks, you should only need to update the BANKS object.
 - Bank of America
 - BECU